 Therapeutic photography

-Photography and the process of being photographed can be part of psychological work.
+Photography and the process of being photographed as a part of psychological work.

 Being independent from other people’s opinions is an act of courage.